mattermost/mattermost-developer-documentation/site/content/integrate/incoming-webhooks/_index.md

 }
 ```

-When there is `props:card` data passed in via the webhook, the rendered message will display a small icon that expands the RHS panel to display the markdown that was passed in with the webhook:
+When there is `props:card` property attached to the webhook payload, the posted message displays a small info icon next to the timestamp.
+Clicking this icon expands the right-hand side panel to display the Markdown included in `props:card`:

 ![image](https://user-images.githubusercontent.com/915956/64055959-ec0cfe80-cb44-11e9-8ee3-b64d47c86032.png)